 “Then be so kind as to place a few dozen of your pieces at my disposal.”

 “Of the pieces into which you saw your so-called personality broken up.
 I can’t play without pieces.”

 Genre: Graphic novel.
 Authors: Kazuo Koike, Goseki Kojima.
 First published: 1970.
 Original language: Japanese.

-This is an epic story of a samurai, whose family is assassinated by a rival clan with only his 3-year-old son surviving.
+This is an epic story of a samurai, whose family is assassinated by a rival clan except his 3-year-old son.
 He decided to revenge for his family and abandoned the way of the samurai, choosing the way of wandering homeless assassin instead.
 Strange as it is, he took his son with him.

 The samurai Ogami Ittō is the master of masters, and his calm demeanor, stoic approach to the calamities that he meets on the way are truly inspiring.
 He is a man of few words and also a man of few sword strokes because those are always enough due to his superb skill.

 This is a Japanese comic, but different from anything you have ever seen because there are no usual manga-ish kawaii characters with unproportionally huge eyes and childish behavior.
 Instead, it is an epic journey through history and customs of medieval Japan, as well as the philosophy of samurai expressed in artistic drawings and stories full of eastern wisdom.

 Never ever watch the movie with the same title – it is bad.
 Really bad.

 This graphic novel is recommended for those who like good graphic novels.